 Mobile handsets have the greatest potential for volume growth, as the form factor has the greatest potential to reach a wide range of consumers.
 The launch of 3G services has kickstarted real demand for smartphones.
 BMI believes that many Iranians have smart devices but do not make use of their mobile data potential as access to the network is still limited to certain areas of the country.
-As US sanctions on consumer electronics were lifted in May 2013, there is some potential for an uptick in growth, but we do not expect the impact to be felt until 2015.
+As US sanctions on consumer electronics were lifted in May 2013, there is some potential for an uptick in growth.